-/ WARNING: Load must be fully supported before releasing vacuum pads.
+🔨 WARNING: Load must be fully supported before releasing vacuum pads.

-When the load is at rest and fully supported, push the vacuum release button on the movable control pendant to force air into the vacuum pads, quickly breaking the vacuum seal.
+When the load is at rest and fully supported, move the lever on the vacuum control valve to the "release" ( $|\rightarrow\rangle$ ) position, as shown.
+This forces air into the vacuum pads, quickly breaking the vacuum seal.
 After the pads have disengaged completely from the load, move the lifter away.
-Continue to hold the release button until the pads are well away from the load; otherwise, the lifter would reattach itself to the load.
+Leave the control valve in the release position until ready to attach to the next load.